camilodevlop/project_examples/README.md

 Python:

-1. Data-Access Layer: in this project, a Data-Access Layer (DAL) was implemented using Python.
+- Data-Access Layer: in this project, a Data-Access Layer (DAL) was implemented using Python.
 This DAL was used to access a database managed through PostgreSQL.
 The information in the database was contained in a table.
 A set of classes was programmed to interact with this table through CRUD statements.

-In addition, in this set were included the classes to manage both the connection pool and the user's instructions provided from a terminal.
+- Customer management system: this system was implemented by combining HTML templates, a web browser and the tools of Django.
+An alternative version of this project was programmed using Flask.
+The information of the customers was contained in a table managed through PostgreSQL and CRUD statements.

+Tech stack: Python 3.9.6, PostgreSQL 15, Django 4.2.4 and Flask 2.3.3.

 -*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*